The class tree for shamans offers plenty of situational utility, lots of defensive options with very little mandatory talents that improve throughput.

 - Astral Shift, our defensive cooldown, now with a longer cooldown of 2 minutes and shorter duration of 8 seconds.

-- Planes Traveler is a great improvement to Astral Shift to bring the cooldown and duration back to what it was in Shadowlands, 1.5 minute cooldown with 12 second duration.
+- Planes Traveler is a great improvement to Astral Shift to bring the cooldown down to 1.5 minutes.

-- Astral Bulwark is the alternative choice to Planes Traveler and could see use on encounters where you only need to use Astral Shift every 2 minutes and the increased duration isn’t beneficial enough.
+- Astral Bulwark is the alternative choice to Planes Traveler and could see use on encounters where you only need to use Astral Shift every 2 minutes.

 - Earth Elemental has retained part of the conduit that increased our maximum health while it’s active, the amount has however been reduced to 15% which still makes it a very worthwhile pickup.
 It is worth noting that unfortunately with Primal Elementalist the Primal Earth Elemental no longer provides the Harden Skin ability which has been removed from the game.